davs3275/sbs/med/collier.md

 ---
 5.13.
-My being consists of matter and form, that is, of soul and body; annihilation v/ill reach neither of them, for they w^ere never produced out of nothing.
+My being consists of matter and form, that is, of soul and body; annihilation v/ill reach neither of them, for they were never produced out of nothing.
 The consequence is, that every part of me will serve to make something in the world ; and this again will change into another part through an infinite succession of change.
-This constant method of alteration gave me my being, and my father before me, and so on to eternity backward: for I think I may speak thus, even thous^h the world be confined within certain determinate periods.
+This constant method of alteration gave me my being, and my father before me, and so on to eternity backward: for I think I may speak thus, even though the world be confined within certain determinate periods.

 ---
 5.14.
-Reason and the reasoning faculty need no foreign assistance, but are sufficient for their own par- poses.
+Reason and the reasoning faculty need no foreign assistance, but are sufficient for their own purposes.
 They move within themselves, and make directly for the point in view.
 Wherefore, acts in accordance with them are called right acts, for they lead along the right road.